 B. The exclusive remedy in arbitration shall be:

-i) To seek rescission of any act that is deemed to have been wrongly undertaken by the Association, or
+(i.)
+To seek rescission of any act that is deemed to have been wrongly undertaken by the Association, or

-ii) To force the Association to perform tasks required of it under its Bylaws and any effective resolutions.
+(ii.)
+To force the Association to perform tasks required of it under its Bylaws and any effective resolutions.

 C. There shall be no claim for damages, actual or punitive.

 D. Within thirty (30) days of receiving notice, the Board and Member shall agree upon an arbitrator.
-A list of arbitrators shall be provided to the Member at least ten (10) days after the request for arbitration is received by the Association.
+A list of arbitrators shall be provided to the Member within ten (10) days after the request for arbitration is received by the Association.
 If the parties fail to agree on an arbitrator from the list, the Board and Member shall alternately strike from the list until only one name remains, the party striking first to be determined by a toss of a coin.
 The final name remaining on the list shall be asked to serve.
 If that person is unable or unwilling to act as the arbitrator, then the next final name stricken shall be asked to serve, and so on, until an arbitrator has consented to serve.

 E. Arbitration will commence as soon thereafter as the arbitrator is available.

 F. The arbitrator shall have no authority to add to, ignore, modify or amend the terms of these Bylaws.